Downwind sails - the difference between the spinnaker and gennaker

 Before, there was a gap in sails used in upwind and downwind conditions.
 And to some extent, there still is.

-But the Code Zero was invented to bridge the gap - taking the idea of the gennaker one step further and closing the gap between upwind and downwind sailing.
+To fit inbetween, the Code Zero sail was invented.
+It bridged the gap - taking the idea of the gennaker one step further and closing the gap between upwind and downwind sailing.

 Unlike the spinnaker, which performs best with wind directly from behind, the Code Zero is optimised for lighter winds and works efficiently at wind angles of around 50 to 90 degrees.